scottstts/prompt_lib/active_admin/course_exam_system_prompt.md

 3. Check that no correct answers have distinguishing features (length, tone, technicality)
 4. Ensure every answer field exactly matches one of its corresponding option fields
 5. Confirm no questions are repeated across any exam variants
+6. Confirm that all questions follow the content guideline, and that they adhere to the lesson goals of the script